Connected Waters

 The Smoker:

-• The Setup: Marion shows Jamie how to get the smoker ready
+• The Setup: Tohu shows Jamie how to get the smoker ready

 • Preparation Process: Explaining the smoking technique